-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such stinging nettle leaves are thought to target the Liver.
-In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Nettle has a significant antihyperglycemic effect in OGTT model.1